 - Students must successfully complete a minimum of 120 semester hours of credit with an earned grade point average of 2.000 for all CSU-Pueblo hours attempted and included in the GPA computation.
-Courses numbered below the 100-level cannot be applied toward graduation; (i.e. ENG 099, MATH 098, 099, RDG 099). - Students must successfully complete a minimum of 40 credit hours in upper-division courses (numbered 300-499).
+Courses numbered below the 100level cannot be applied toward graduation; (i.e. ENG 099, MATH 098, 099, RDG 099). - Students must successfully complete a minimum of 40 credit hours in upper-division courses (numbered 300-499).
 Upper division credit may be earned only through a four-year institution. - 3) A minimum of 60 semester hours must be earned from a four-year institution.
-Of these, a minimum of 30 semester hours of credit, as stated in the program of the major, must be earned in residence (courses taken from Colorado State University-Pueblo) with a minimum grade point average of 2.000 for all resident hours attempted.
-(Both on-campus and continuing education for-credit courses are considered resident credit.) - For degree purposes, CSU-Pueblo accepts a maximum of 60 semester hours from community or junior colleges. - For degree purposes, CSU-Pueblo accepts a maximum of 90 semester hours from other fouryear institutions. - 6) Of the last 30 semester credits earned immediately preceding graduation, no more than 15 may be completed at other colleges or universities. - A maximum of 30 semester hours of correspondence credit may be applied toward the baccalaureate degree. - A student may earn a maximum of 30 hours of credit by examination. - Students must successfully complete the requirements for an approved major program.
-In addition, they must complete one of the following: (1) a second major, (2) a minor, or (3) 20 credits outside the major field in courses not used to fulfill general education requirements.
-Some major programs may require completion of a minor or specific related courses outside the major field.
+Of these, a minimum of 30 semester hours of credit (as stated in the program of the major) must be earned in residence (courses taken from Colorado State University-Pueblo) with a minimum grade point average of 2.000 for all resident hours attempted.
+(Both on-campus and continuing education forcredit courses are considered resident credit.)

-- 10) Students must achieve a minimum grade point average of 2.000 in their major field of study.
-(Some majors and programs require higher GPA's.
-Refer to specific program sections of this catalog for details.) - Students must achieve a minimum grade point average of 2.000 in their minor field of study. - 12) Students must complete the Skills Component (English Composition I and II, and Mathematics) with a minimum overall GPA of 2.000. - 13) Students must satisfactorily complete all general education requirements as defined and explained in the General Education Requirements section of the Academic Policies chapter of this catalog. - 14) Candidates for the bachelor of arts degree must satisfy the foreign language requirement. - 15) Degree candidates must file a completed Graduation Planning Sheet with the Records Office no later than the third week of the term prior to the graduating term (check course bulletin for specific deadlines). - 16) Degrees are issued only at the close of each semester and summer session. - 17) Degrees will be granted only at the end of the semester during which the student completes all degree requirements. - 18) Additional majors or minors will not be awarded or posted to a transcript after a baccalaureate degree has been granted. - 19) Once a baccalaureate degree has been awarded, the student cannot repeat courses in order to improve the undergraduate grade point average. - Students must meet all financial obligations to the institution.
+- For degree purposes, CSU-Pueblo accepts a maximum of 60 semester hours from community or junior colleges. - For degree purposes, CSU-Pueblo accepts a maximum of 90 semester hours from other fouryear institutions. - 6) Of the last 30 semester credits earned immediately preceding graduation, no more than 15 may be completed at other colleges or universities. - A maximum of 30 semester hours of correspondence credit may be applied toward the baccalaurcate degree - A student may earn a maximum of 30 hours of credit by examination. - 9) Students must successfully complete the requirements for an approved major program.
+Some reajor programs may require completion of a milnor or specific related courses outside the major field. - Students must achieve a minimum grade point average of 2.000 in their major field of study.
+(Some majors and programs require higher GPA's, Refer to specific program sections of this catalog for details.) - Students must achieve a minimum grade point average of 2.000 in their minor field of study. - Students must complete the Skills Component (English Composition I and II, and Mathematics) with a minimum overall GPA of 2,000. - 13) Students must satisfactority complete all general education requirements as dailined and explained in the General Education Requirements section of the Academic Policies chapter of this catalog. - Candidates for the bachelor of arts degree must satisfy the foreign language requirement. - 15) Degree cardidates must file a completed Graduation Planning Sheet with the Records Office no later than the third week of the lerm prior to the graduating term (check on-line or with the Records Office for specific deadlines). - Degrees are issued only at the close of which semister and summer session.

+- Degrees will be granted only at the end of the semester during which the student completes all degree requirements. - Additional majors or minors will not be awarded or posted to a transcript after a baccalaureate degree has been granted. - Once a baccalaumate degree has been awarded, the student cannot repeat courses in order to improve the undergraduate grade point average. - Students must meet all financial obligations to the institution